preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 Default Document Types
 ------------------------
-Use these settings to select one or more Document Types to be suggested when an author creates a new draft document in this.
+Use these settings to select one or more Document Types to be suggested when an author creates a new draft document in this Controlled Documents library.

 As an example, these settings: